achillesrasquinha/pipupgrade/FAQ.md

 $ pipupgrade --pip
 ```

-Use the `--pip` flag to ensure your `pip` is up-to-date.
-If you wish to
+Use the `--pip` flag to ensure your `pip` is up-to-date. `pipupgrade` would
+then attempt to upgrade all pip executables it's able to discover and upgrade
-upgrade a specific `pip` executable, use the `--pip-path` flag.
-For example, if
+them parallely.
+If you wish to upgrade a specific `pip` executable, use the `--pip-path` flag.
+For example, if you'd like to upgrade `pip3` executable only,
-you'd like to upgrade `pip3` executable only, the command then would be
+the command then would be

 ```
 $ pipupgrade --pip --pip-path pip3